 Phones, social media, tablets: throughout each day, these devices can provide a much-needed distraction from the day-to-day monotony.
 However, being well-organized and efficient in daily life requires understanding where the unnecessary can be removed from your schedule.
 Ultimately, these digital distractions are a messy addition to modern life.

 During each workday, consider turning off your phone and installing time-sensitive blocks on various websites or apps.
 This can help keep you from turning to flawed distractions and keep your mind focused on necessary tasks.

 How messy is your office or workspace?
 If there is clutter within your working area or line of sight, then that itself can be a major distraction that focuses attention elsewhere.
 Evidence shows that clutter affects mental health in a variety of ways – but well-organized people report getting more done by eliminating that aspect from their daily lives.

 Whenever you need a break throughout the day, try focusing that time on improving your immediate surroundings.
-Whether that be clearing your desk, folding clothes, or replacing items that are seemingly out-of-place, this can help mitigate yet another distraction that creates inefficiency.
+Whether that be clearing your desk, folding clothes, or replacing seemingly out-of-place items, this can help mitigate yet another distraction that creates inefficiency.

 Structure your breaks

-The most productive people in the world – if they’re being honest – will tell you that working all day, every day is a sure-fire way to become burned out on life.
+The most productive people in the world – if they’re being honest – will tell you that working all day is a sure-fire way to burn out on life.
 Ultimately, you need periodic breaks throughout the day to re-focus your mind and catch your proverbial breath.
 However, these breaks should be structured in such a way as to look forward to them each day.